 “It has never been important to them,” he responded bluntly.
 “There is no wealth to obtain, few crops to harvest, no fishing and little trade.”

-“That is what grandmother said as well,” Elanore turned her head to look at him.
+“That is what grandmother said as well.”
+Elanore turned her head to look at him.
 “It seems you think alike.
 Perhaps you are acquainted with my grandmother?”

-“I should be able to walk that distance easily if the shadows are gone—“
+“I should be able to walk that distance easily if the shadows are gone.”

 The Count raised an eyebrow.
 “While the shadows seemed to have dispelled in the morning light, there are still wild animals about now.
-I’ll have a carriage convey you to town at least.
+I’ll have a carriage convey you to town, at least.
 Beyond that point to your grandmother’s home, no animals or other things should interfere with your journey. ”

-“Did you see what happened to it?”
+He was alluding again to the Unthing.
 Elanore could not help but be curious.
-“I mean the Unthing or shadow thing.
-I had tried to stay awake to see what it would do and what would become of it–.”
+“Did you see what happened to it?
+I had tried to stay awake to see what it would do and what would become of it–”

 Something akin to amusement flickered across the man’s face.
 “But you fell asleep.”